 4.2.2.1 Assessment methods

-Structured assessment methods, such as written, practical and oral examinations / technical interviews shall be used to gather evidence that a person has the knowledge necessary to support competent performance.
+Structured assessment methods, such as written, practical, and oral examinations / technical interviews shall be used to gather evidence that a person has the knowledge necessary to support competent performance.

 4.2.2.2 Assessment criteria

-Assessment shall be based on the extent of essential knowledge specified for each Unit of Competence as detailed in OD 504, Specifications for Units of Competence Assessments Outcomes.
+Assessment shall be based on the extent of essential knowledge specified for each Unit of Competence as detailed in IECEx OD 504.

 4.2.3 Evidence of competent performance

 Evidence of competent performance shall be gathered by one or more of the methods described in Clauses 4.2.3.1 to 4.2.3.3.
-The criterion against which the work performance shall be assessed is given in OD 504, Specifications for Units of Competence Assessments Outcomes.
+The criterion against which the work performance shall be assessed is given in IECEx OD 504.

 4.2.3.1 Gathering evidence of performance in a simulated work environment

-In this method the simulated work environment shall include equipment relevant to the competence to be assessed and arrangement in a manner similar to a real work place.
+In this method the simulated work environment shall include equipment relevant to the competence to be assessed and arrangement in a manner similar to a real work-place.
 Assessment activities shall be as close as practicable to real work situations and include real work decisions by the person being assessed.

-4.2.3.2 Gathering evidence of performance directly in the workplace
+4.2.3.2 Gathering evidence of performance directly in the work-place

 In this method a qualified examiner shall gather the evidence through direct observation of relevant work activities on multiple occasions and situations.

-NOTE Direct assessment of work activities may not be acceptable in some work places as it is disruptive to productivity and may require further safety measures.
+NOTE: Direct assessment of work activities may not be acceptable in some work-places as it is disruptive to productivity and may require further safety measures.

 4.2.3.3 Gathering evidence of performance, from indicators in relevant work